stadium-software/repeater-datagrid/README.md

 # Version
 1.0 initial

-# Database
+# Databases
 The module can be configured to work with any data source and connector.

-The attached example application uses a database connector and queries.
+The attached example application uses a two separate databases and a number of queries.

+## StadiumLoadTest Database
 To run or rebuild the sample application, you need to:
 1. Create a database in a SQL Server instance called "StadiumLoadTest"
-2. The unzip and run the SQL script in the database folder in this repo (this will create a table called "User") [script file](database/script.zip)
+2. Unzip and run the SQL script in the database folder in this repo (this will create a table called "User") [script file](database/script.zip)

+## StadiumFilterData Database
+1. Use the instructions from [this repo](https://github.com/stadium-software/samples-database) to setup the database and DataGrid for this sample

 # Application